Alfakynz/WildLight/README.md

 - Adds compat for Enhanced Workbenches
 - Adds compat for Not Interested!
 - Adds compat for Useful Backpacks
+- Adds icon for Mod Menu (Open Mods Folder & Mod button label not centered)
+- Adds icon for Options Profiles
 - Adds icon for PhysicsMod
+- Adds icon for Sodium (leaves)
 - Adds icon for Sounds
-- Adds icon for Options Profiles
-- Adds icon for Sodium (leaves)
-- Adds icon for Mod Menu (Open Mods Folder)
 - Fixes Fabric creative buttons not displaying correctly on hover
-- Fixes sugar cane not showing properly on the hotbar
+- Fixes sugar cane not showing properly on the hotbar (still bug)
-- Most of the icons added work in English, Spanish, and French
+- Most of the icons added now work in English, Spanish, and French

 ## 🤝 Contributing